 Curator of Decorative Arts at Chatsworth, Sash Giles commented "conservation and research projects provide exciting ways to build our knowledge of our collections and to share that knowledge inviting collaborations with researchers, academics, artists and other collections".

 In order to continue vital conservation projects and meet our charitable objectives, we look to you for support.
-The charity relies on income from visitor admissions to the house, garden and farmyard, the Friends and Patrons of Chatsworth programmes as well as sponsorship and grant funding.
+Chatsworth is a registered charity and relies on income from visitor admissions to the house, garden and farmyard, the Friends and Patrons of Chatsworth programmes as well as sponsorship and grant funding.

 Learn more about how you can support the charity by visiting the link below.